-In addition to physical exercise, it is essential for your greyhound to have mental stimulation.
-Bored dogs can be destructive by digging, chewing and barking.
+In addition to physical exercise, it is essential for your greyhound's welfare, for them to have mental stimulation.
+In addition, bored dogs can be destructive by digging, chewing and barking.

-Enrichment can be provided in many forms and may include a raw meaty bone or a specially designed food maze.
+Enrichment can be provided in many forms and may include a toy or a specially designed food maze.
 Hollow toys (e.g. Kongs or treat balls) are very useful as you can place food inside, which may take some time to dislodge, creating enjoyment and interest.